 3. Set Hygiene Procedures and Expectations

-Setting ground rules for workplace hygiene, educating your employees and holding them to these rules will save you a lot of money, sick days and headaches in the long run.
+Laying down ground rules for workplace hygiene, educating your employees and promoting compliance will save you a lot of resource, sick days and headaches in the long run.

 4. Stock Up on Consumables

-If your business is constantly growing and staff numbers are changing, figuring out the appropriate quantity of things like toilet roll and handwash to purchase can be complicated.
+If your business is constantly growing and staff numbers are changing or if you have varying levels of visitors, staying on top of consumables such as toilet roll and handwash can be challenging.

-It’s always better to be overstocked than run out though, which is why we recommend erring on the side of caution when purchasing washroom consumables.
+It’s always better to be overstocked than run out so err on the side of caution when purchasing washroom consumables.

-Things that seem minor like a single cubicle running out of toilet paper or paper towels can lead to a backlog of uncleanliness that takes effort to get back to how it should be, even when the items in question are restocked.
+Minor issues such as a cubicle running out of toilet paper or paper towels can lead to a backlog of uncleanliness that has an immediate impact and needs additional resource to rectify even when items have been restocked.

-phs can handle this for you, regularly delivering and installing your consumables without interfering with everyday activities in your business, including a convenient reordering system that means you never need to run out again.
+For support, talk to phs who can take care of your consumable needs; regularly delivering and installing consumables without interfering with everyday activities in your business, including a convenient reordering system that means you never need to run out again.

 5. Set Up a Hygiene Waste Disposal System